eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

     if (/* event is on listen socket */) {
     	...
     }
-    else { // It is a connection sockect
+    else { // event on connection sockect
     	...
     }
 ```